"No Win, No Fee. Unless We Win Your Case, You Don't Pay a Penny."

 When a resident of a nursing home or long-term care facility leaves that facility unsupervised, it is referred to as elopement.
 Elopement, as a medical term, means to leave a treatment facility without appropriate permission or authorization.
 Elopement can be a particular issue in nursing homes, and those who successfully leave can put themselves at serious risk.

 Residents of nursing home facilities try to elope for a variety of reasons.
-Although most are related to residents with dementia or other cognitive issues, others may try to leave soon after their initial placement because of the unfamiliarity of the environment.
+Although most are related to residents with dementia or other cognitive issues, others may try to leave soon after their initial placement because of the unfamiliarity with the environment.
 While some reasons for elopement are apparent, some residents will attempt to leave because of boredom, agitation, disorientation, a perceived lack of freedom, or past patterns of behavior.
 Many residents take to wandering or elopement when their care needs are unmet.

 Nursing home wandering, elopement, and other neglect are dangerous to vulnerable residents and can lead to serious injuries and even death.
 If your loved one is the victim of nursing home neglect, experienced attorney Samantha Kucher and our skilled staff of NYC nursing home wandering lawyers at Kucher Law help.
+Call us today to schedule a consultation.

 Over 50 percent of nursing home and long-care facility residents suffer from some form of dementia.
 And while exact figures vary, it is estimated that nearly a third of nursing home residents and between 25 and 70 percent of those with dementia wander in and from nursing home and long-term care settings.
 The most dangerous form of wandering, elopement, can leave cognitively impaired and confused residents in situations that can result in injuries, hypothermia, or even death.